mark-hahn/basecamp/README.md

 - `op` is the operation code that specifies the request command to use.
 It's values can be "get_projects", "get_projects_archived", and "create_project".

-- `data` is the data used to create a project in the "create_project" command.
+- `data` is the data object used to create a project in the "create_project" command.
 A sample value would be `{name: "This is my new project!", description: "It's going to run real smooth"}`.

-- `pipe` also provides data as in the `data` option, but it is a pipe instead of an object.

 If you are only using the `op` property then you can use that string value for the `options` param instead of an object.